jamesgiff5/Home_Services_Operational_Dashboard/README.md

 # Home Services Operational Dashboard

 I ran an exterior cleaning business in Orlando, FL before transitioning into data analytics.
-This dashboard uses synthetic data modeled on that experience, scaled up to uncover trends I always wanted better visibility on as an owner.
+This dashboard uses synthetic data modeled on that experience, scaled up in volume to uncover trends I always wanted better visibility on as an owner.

 📊 [Excel Dashboard](./home_services_project.xlsx)